-A home warranty is like having insurance to protect your home’s appliances and other components against future break down.
+A home warranty provides insurance to protect your home’s appliances and other components against future breakdowns.
 Home warranty companies provide annual service contracts to cover repairs or replacements on systems and appliances that typically breakdown due to normal wear and tear.
 One of the advantages of a home service contract is that the home warranty company has a network of professional contractors that they trust.
 They become your Rolodex for contractors.

 A home warranty is not the same as homeowners insurance.
 Home warranty companies are not insurance companies and their home service contract is a separate contract covering repairs on systems and appliances in your home.
 Homeowner insurance covers items when an “event” occurs; a home warranty covers items due to normal wear and tear.

 Most home warranty providers offer a base plan with generic coverage that starts around $400 to $600 annually.
 Homeowners can add additional coverage for items such as the pool equipment, ice makers, water heaters, etc. at additional cost.
 A fully-loaded home service contract can be as much as $800 to $900 for an annual contract.

 Anyone can buy a home service contract at any time.
 In other words, a home warranty can be purchased long after the home loan process and closing on a home.
 That said, a home inspection may be required on an existing home to document the existing condition of the appliances and components to ensure everything is working before the home service contract will offer coverage.
 For that reason, most home service contracts are purchased at the time of closing on a home since a home inspection was most likely done during the home buying process.

 Shop and Buy a Home Warranty